A fire in an Swiss ski resort bar has left about 40 people dead

 The 16-year-old from Paris escaped the inferno, which broke out after midnight Thursday, by forcing a window open with a table.
 But about 40 other partygoers died, including one of Clavier's friends, falling victim to one of the worst tragedies in Switzerland's history.

-The blaze also injured about 115 people, most of them seriously, as it ripped through the crowded Le Constellation bar at the ski resort of Crans-Montana, police said.
+The blaze also injured about 115 people, many of them in their teens to mid-20s, as it ripped through the crowded Le Constellation bar at the ski resort of Crans-Montana, police said.

 Clavier told The Associated Press that “two or three” of his friends remained missing hours after the disaster.